 What Is Bad Debt In Singapore?
 A Deep Dive Into Credit Challenges

-Any firm that extends credit to its clients faces the risk of bad debt, which can profoundly affect its bottom line.
-Business operations can streamline, and severe financial losses mitigated if the company provides for such contingencies.
+Any firm that extends credit to its clients faces the risk of bad debt expense, which can profoundly affect its bottom line.
+Business operations can streamline, and severe financial losses mitigated if the company provides for such contingencies through a bad debt provision, also known as an allowance for doubtful accounts.
+This is an expense that a business incurs once the repayment of credit previously extended to a customer is estimated to be uncollectible, in accordance with generally accepted accounting principles (GAAP).

 But what exactly do we mean by bad debt?
 Keep reading to find out what is bad debt, examples, and how to deal with bad debt in Singapore.